Minw913/minw913.github.io/_pages/projects.md

 <!-- 研究项目标题 -->
 ## **PJ0 Current Work at Spatial Pleasure**
 <p style="color: #757575; font-size: 16px;">Sep 02, 2024 – Present</p>
 <p>As a data scientist, my main responsibilities include processing and integrating traffic data, developing traffic simulation models and optimization systems.
-I work remotely at 0.6 FTE per month up until this year, with plans to transition to full-time next year before pursuing my PhD.<br>
+I work remotely at 0.6 FTE per month, with plans to transition to full-time next year before pursuing my PhD.<br>
-In many ways, the work here feels more like research, as my supervisor has a strong foundation in mathematical statistics and technical expertise, and the projects often involve exploratory approaches.
-I look forward to my personal growth in the coming months and, if the opportunity arises, to collaborating with the company's lab to publish the results of our projects.<br>
+In many ways, the work here is more akin to research, as my supervisor has a strong background in mathematical statistics and the projects frequently involve exploratory methods.
+I look forward to further growth in the coming months and, if the opportunity arises, collaborating with the company's lab to publish the outcomes of our projects.<br>
 Currently, I am primarily responsible for two projects:
 </p>